LukusCRichards/Weapon_Scope_Package/Weapon Scope Documentation.md

 The Coroutine for the **OnScope** method is what is responsible for the delay before the scope's UI overley is displayed, but the animation is not delayed as it starts imediately before the Coroutine is called in the if statement.

-In the Ons=Scope method, the following should be included:
+In the OnScope method, the following should be included:

     IEnumerator OnScope()
     {
-        yield return new WaitForSeconds(scopeOverleyDelay);
+        yield return new WaitForSeconds(scopeOverlayDelay);

         scopeOverlay.SetActive(true);
         weaponCamera.SetActive(false);